 In The Musician’s Way, I divide stage deportment into 7 categories: attire, entrances & exits, bowing, setting up and tuning, performance body language, handling scores, and speaking.

-By becoming fluent with all of these components, we broadcast self-assurance, and our listeners become receptive.
+By becoming fluent with all seven components, we broadcast self-assurance, and our listeners become receptive.

 2. Stage Presence

-Stage presence conveys personal energy.
+Stage presence conveys personal energy and incorporates the artistic dimensions of concert presentation.
 When we speak to audiences, for instance, our diction is an issue of deportment; what we say and how we say it transmits our presence.

-There’s much more to it, of course, so check out pages 171-179 of The Musician’s Way, where I deconstruct stage deportment and presence and, in particular, underscore the primacy of showmanship.
+There’s much more to it, of course, so check out pages 171-179 of The Musician’s Way, where I deconstruct both stage deportment and stage presence.
+In particular, I underscore the primacy of showmanship.

 Showmanship – or show-womanship – stems from our commitment to give audiences a great time no matter what the circumstances; it involves projecting irresistible positive energy (think of singer Tony Bennett).